syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Node.md

 ![](Node_images/Node_img8.png)

+_Native Shape_

-Note:
+> Note:
+>

-Shapes of type Node or HTML cannot be exported to an image format, like JPEG, PNG and BMP.
+> Shapes of type Node or HTML cannot be exported to an image format, like JPEG, PNG and BMP.
 It is by design that while exporting, Diagram is drawn in a canvas.
 Further, this canvas is exported into image formats.
 Currently, drawing in a canvas from all possible HTML and SVG elements is not feasible.
-So, this limitation._
+So, this limitation.
+>

-Note that fill color is applied to the Native Node only when its inline style or fill for an SVG child element is not specified.
-In the following example, the node’s fill color is overridden by the specified color for the group._
+> Note that fill color is applied to the Native Node only when its inline style or fill for an SVG child element is not specified.
+In the following example, the node’s fill color is overridden by the specified color for the group.

 {% highlight html %}